Blog

 Nothing is too small to mention: a button that felt out of place, a notification that didn’t arrive, wording that made you pause.
 That’s the gold dust of a beta.
 And don’t worry about flagging something we might already know about.
 A duplicate is far better than a miss.

 Messaging is being actively developed, and your feedback shapes what we build.
-Already on the way:
+A few things you can already use:

 • Announcement-style groups: the option for only leaders to post in a group chat, or leaders and members together.

-• Chat with an end date: switch chat on for a group with an expiry date, perfect for an event team or a term-time course.
+• Chat with an end date: switch chat on for a group with an expiry date, useful for an event team or a term-time course.

-• A more streamlined chat list: small refinements to make your conversations easier to scan.
+• A streamlined chat list: small refinements that make your conversations easier to scan.

 Send us your feedback